Disney Pixar’s ‘Coco’ Trailer Released, Director Reveals Links To ‘Toy Story 3’

 Coco did, however, manage to get into a lack of diversity scandal.
 While The Book of Life had several Mexican producers on board, all producers attached to Coco are reportedly white, according to Polygon.

-In fact, there is a heated speculation that Pixar’s Coco“ripped off” The Book of Life‘s idea.
+In fact, there is a heated speculation that Pixar’s Coco “ripped off” The Book of Life’s idea.
 Animation fans mocked Disney Pixar in 2015 when it described Coco as a “unique idea” to show one of Mexico’s most iconic celebrations.

 The Book of Life was released by a major Disney Pixar competitor, Reel FX, in 2014.
 Coco opens in theaters in November.